 The Albrecht-Kemper Museum of Art has so much to offer, and we can’t wait to share it with you and your group.
-We can accommodate groups from 10-150 on a visit of the museum.
+We can accommodate groups from 10-60 on a visit of the museum.
 Advanced notice is requested for groups over 10.
-Special group rates apply.
+Student discounts apply.

 One of our trained docents take your group around to discover the highlights from the Albrecht-Kemper Museum of Art’s permanent collections.
 Highlights include artwork from American Regionalists like Thomas Hart Benton, John Steuart Curry, and Grant Wood; pioneering artists like Mary Cassatt, Jaune Quick-to-See Smith, and Red Grooms; and a spotlight on the unique architecture from the Albrecht’s 1933 historic home and gardens.